-- In the case of daily returns, Tables 2E to 2H show that the rates of return on the commodity indices exhibit very little correlation with either of the equity returns, with the coefficient estimates ranging from -0.08 to 0.01 depending on the index pair and the time period. - For weekly and monthly returns, equity-commodity correlations are slightly larger in absolute value, yet often are not statistically significantly different from zero.
-The only statistically significant correlations are observed for monthly returns, and only for the GSCI.
-While the GSCI's correlation with the S&P 500 and the DJIA was 0.27 in 1992-1997 (statistically significantly positive at the 5% level), this correlation became statistically significantly negative in 2002-2007 (-0.25 with the DJIA and -0.3 with the S&P 500).
-For weekly returns, Table 2B and 2C shows that the "highest" weekly correlations, between 0.06 and 0.14 depending on the index, were observed in the first (1992-1997) and second (1997-2002) sub-periods.
+• In the case of daily returns, Table 2E shows that the rates of return on the commodity indices exhibit very little correlation with either of the equity returns, with the coefficient estimates ranging from -0.08 to 0.01 depending on the index pair and the time period.

+- For weekly returns, Table 2B and 2C show that the highest weekly correlations, a mere 0.06 to 0.14 depending on the index, were observed in the first (1992-1997) and second (1997-2002) sub-periods. - For monthly returns, equity-commodity correlations are slightly larger in absolute value, yet over the entire sample they are not statistically significantly different from zero.
+The only statistically significant correlations are observed for the GSCI.
+However, while the GSCI's correlation with the S&P 500 and the DJIA was 0.27 in 1992-1997 (statistically significantly positive at the 5% level), this correlation became statistically significantly negative in 2002-2007 (-0.25 with the DJIA and -0.3 with the S&P 500).

 In short, despite a commonly-expressed view that both equity and commodity prices have boomed since 2003, the correlation between commodity and equity returns is almost nil in our third subperiod - indeed, the total returns on the GSCI are negatively correlated with the returns on both equity indices during that period between June 2002 and July 2007.
-Figure 1 suggests that, to the extent that the return correlations were at all positive prior to 2002, the likely reasons are joint run-ups in commodity and equity prices in 1995-1997 and again in the eighteen month period from late 1998 through Spring 2000.
+Figure 1 suggests that, to the extent that the correlations were at all positive prior to 2002, the likely reasons are joint run-ups in commodity and equity prices in 1995-1997 and again in the eighteen month period from late 1998 through Spring 2000.